 Our proposal is divided into four key areas for improvement, based on feedback from stakeholders.
 The accompanying spending plan includes details of current HCBS spending projections and details of these proposals.
-Several of the proposals are dependent on legislative changes and cost neutrality projections for 1915(c) HCBS waivers.
-The North Carolina Department of Health and Human Services (DHHS) will continue to revise the proposals as changes occur at the legislature and during the waiver amendment process.
+Several of the proposals were dependent on legislative changes and cost neutrality projections for 1915(c) HCBS waivers.
+The North Carolina General Assembly passed a budget bill that included several specific uses for the HCBS funds.
+The North Carolina Department of Health and Human Services (DHHS) has revised the proposals and will continue to revise the HCBS spending plan as changes occur at the legislature and during the waiver amendment process.
 Several proposals are included that will require additional development; future plans will include these details.